Skip to content

 DB_PASSWORD=your_secure_password

-• APP_URL - The URL where rConfig will be accessed (use your server’s hostname or IP)
+• APP_URL: the URL where rConfig is accessed (use your server hostname or IP)

-• APP_DIR_PATH - Path to rConfig installation (keep as /var/www/html/rconfig)
+• APP_DIR_PATH: path to the rConfig installation (keep as /var/www/html/rconfig)

 Terminal window